imzooel/javascript-basics/README.md

 # some infos should be remembered
-## -List of falsy values in JavaScript
+## List of falsy values in JavaScript
 ```
   false
   null